Paradigm4/nbbo-example/README.md

 Example custom aggregation function that computes national best bid and offer

-The nbbo aggregate expects as input a single internally delimited string with the following format:
-       'entry_type,ref_unique_id,price,size,symbol,ordertype|'
-This string is created in step (3) below.

 ### Compile & copy the custom aggregation operator

 The nbbo custom aggregate function is defined in nbbo/src/nbbo.cpp.
 You'll need to have installed